-(a) Notification number: The variety Florigene Moonlite TM(123.2.38) has not been notified.
-However, similar products have been approved under Part B of directive 90/220/EEC and two varieties of these approved GM carnation are already imported into the EU;
+(a) Notification number: The variety FLORIGENE Moonaqua[TM] (123.8.12) has not been notified.
+However, similar products have been approved under Part B of directive 90/220/EEC and two varieties of these approved GM carnation have been imported into the EU;

-Trade name

-Transformation vector

-OECD ID No. (Unique Identifier)

-EU approval & registration No.

-Florigene MoondustTM pCGP1470 FLO-07442-4 C/NL/96/14-11
+Trade name Plasmid OECD ID No. EU approval & (Unique Identifier) registration No. FLORIGENE Moondust [TM] pCGP1470 FLO-07442-4 C/NL/96/14-11 FLORIGENE Moonshadow TM pCGP1991 FLO-11363-1 C/NL/97/13-1363A

-Florigene MoonshadowTM pCGP1991 FLO-11363-1

-C/NL/97/13-1363A

-- (b) Conclusions of post-release monitoring: Production sites overseas have been monitored for escapes, and none have been found.
-There have been no reports from customers in the EU relating to harmful effects on human health. - (c) Results of the release in respect to any risk to human health and the environment (submitted to the competent authority according to Article of Directive 2001/18/EC): No human health or environmental risks were observed.
+- (b) Conclusions of post-release monitoring: Production sites overseas have been monitored for escapes from cultivation of the GMHP and none have been found.
+There have been no reports from growers and consumers of the product relating to harmful effects on human health. - (c) Results of the release in respect to any risk to human health and the environment (submitted to the competent authority according to Article of Directive 2001/18/EC):